Microplastics & Oxidative Stress

 Customer Reviews

-I started this after reading about microplastics in blood samples.
-Two weeks in — clearer head, better energy in the afternoon.
-I can't prove causation but something shifted.
+Started this after reading about microplastics in blood.
+Two weeks in — clearer head, better energy.
+Something shifted.
+On my second bottle now and not stopping.

-Was skeptical of the microplastics angle but did my own research and it's legit.
-Glutathione depletion is real.
-The fatigue I had been dealing with has mostly cleared.
-Ordering a second bottle.
+Was skeptical of the microplastics angle but did my own research.
+Glutathione depletion from oxidative load is legit.
+The fatigue I'd been dealing with has cleared.
+Ordering the B2G1 next.

 Questions